-This chapter describes how client applications connect to databases.
-It contains information about connecting to databases from ODBC, OLE DB, and embedded SQL applications.
-It also describes connecting from Sybase Central and Interactive SQL.
+About this chapter This chapter describes how client applications connect to data contains information about connecting to databases from ODE and embedded SQL applications.
+It also describes connecting Central and Interactive SQL. bases.
+It 3C, OLE DB, from Sybase

-For more information on connecting to a database from Sybase Open Client applications, see "Adaptive Server Anywhere as an Open Server" on page 105.
+For more information on connecting to a database from S Client applications, see "Adaptive Server Anywhere as an Ope page 109. ybase Open en Server" on

-For more information on connecting via JDBC (if you are not working in Sybase Central or Interactive SQL), see "Data Access Using JDBC" on page 129 of the book ASA Programming Guide.
+For more information on connecting via JDBC (if you are in Sybase Central or Interactive SQL), see "JDBC Programmi Programming Guide, page 103]. not working ng" [ASA

+Contents Торіс: page

+Introduction to connections 38

+Connecting from Sybase Central or Interactive SQL 42

+Simple connection examples 45

+Working with ODBC data sources 53

+Connecting from desktop applications to a Windows CE database 65

+Connecting to a database using OLE DB 68

+Connection parameters 70

+Troubleshooting connections 75

+Using integrated logins 85